 Because tetracyclines have been shown to depress plasma prothrombin activity, patients who are on anticoagulant therapy may require downward adjustment of their anticoagulant dosage.

-Absorption of tetracyclines is impaired by antacids containing aluminum, calcium, or magnesium, and iron-containing preparations, and by bismuth subsalicylate.
+Absorption of tetracyclines is impaired by antacids containing aluminum, calcium, or magnesium, and iron-containing preparations.

 Barbiturates, carbamazepine, and phenytoin decrease the half-life of doxycycline.

-Concurrent use of tetracyclines may render oral contraceptives less effective.
+Concurrent use of tetracycline may render oral contraceptives less effective.

 Drug/Laboratory Test Interactions